A human wrote this. Watch them prove it.

 06Anyone, really

 Because certification requires direct keyboard input, this tool may not be useable by all users.
-Reach out to us if you have any issues.

 Type something.